Easy Crock Pot Hawaiian Chicken made with pineapple juice, brown sugar, soy sauce, onion powder & garlic for a simple, flavorful weeknight meal!

 This Crock Pot Hawaiian Chicken is very simple but my whole family loves it and it’s easy to serve with rice and a vegetable on the side for a well-balanced meal.
-All you need is chicken, pineapple juice, soy sauce and brown sugar – all ingredients that are easy to keep on hand!
-And the tropical pineapple flavor is amazing – maybe not quite as good as actually being in Hawaii, but as close as I can get these days so I’ll take it!
+All you need is chicken, pineapple juice, soy sauce, brown sugar, onion powder and garlic – all ingredients that are easy to keep on hand!

-This Hawaiian Chicken recipe can be made with fresh or frozen chicken tenders, although it can be made with fresh or frozen chicken breasts as well.
-The chicken cooks in about 7-8 hours on low, or 3-4 hours on high.
-The recipe is very forgiving – sometimes I leave the chicken in for an extra hour or two if we aren’t ready to eat and that’s totally fine!
+This Hawaiian Chicken recipe can be made with fresh or frozen chicken tenders, although it can be made with chicken thighs or breasts as well.
+The chicken cooks in about 4-5 hours on low, or 2-3 hours on high.

 Ingredients in Easy Crock Pot Hawaiian Chicken

-How to make Easy Crock Pot Hawaiian Chicken
+How to make the best Crock Pot Chicken

 Ingredients

-- 2 lbs 2 lbs. fresh or frozen chicken tenders (or chicken breasts)
+- 2 lbs chicken tenders thighs or chicken breasts

 Instructions